Keyboard shortcuts

 --strict

-Available on: api predict.
+Available on: api process, api predict.

 --full-dict